amrit110/inclusive_images_challenge/journal.md

 ### Tasks:

-- [ ] Train a baseline multi-class classifier, by simply cropping images to fixed dimension and predicting for all trainable classes.
-Use validation set, but also the stage-1 fine-tuning set as test set.
+- [x] Train a baseline multi-class classifier, by simply cropping images to fixed dimension and predicting for most frequent classes (10).
+Use only training set.

+* `submission_4.csv` - `0.299`

+- [ ] Same as above but with 32 and 100 frequent classes, also use finetune set.

+- [ ] Use mean-teacher based learning on the test-set, hence treating it as a semi-supervised learning/transfer learning problem.